cyclejs/old-website/_includes/homepage-content.md

   {% include /img/cycle-nested-frontpage.svg %}
 </p>

 Cycle's core abstraction is your application as a pure function `main()` where inputs are read effects (*sources*) from the external world and outputs (*sinks*) are write effects to affect the external world.
-These side effects in the external world are managed by *drivers*: plugins that handle DOM effects, HTTP effects, etc.
+These I/O effects in the external world are managed by *drivers*: plugins that handle DOM effects, HTTP effects, etc.

-The internals of `main()` are built using Reactive programming primitives, which maximizes separation of concerns, providing a clean and fully declarative way of organizing your code.
-The *dataflow* is plainly visible, making it easy to read and understand the code.
+The internals of `main()` are built using Reactive Programming primitives, which maximizes separation of concerns and provides a fully declarative way of organizing your code.
+The *dataflow* is plainly visible in the code, making it readable and traceable.

 ## Example